lemonstand/lscloud-theme-bones/README.md

-# Bones V2
+# Bones 2

-A barebones theme for Lemonstand built with Foundation 6.4, Sass, and ES6/ES2015 (ES6 in all subsequent references).
-This is a great starting point from which to build your own custom theme.
+Bones 2 is the second release of our barebones theme for Lemonstand.
+It's built with Foundation 6.4, Sass, and ES6/ES2015 (ES6 in all subsequent references).
+It's a great starting point for new LemonStand custom themes.

 ## What's Included?

-This theme provides a full build pipeline tailored to common web development standards as well as Lemonstand-specific needs.
-Included are:
+Bones 2 has a full build pipeline tailored to standard web development tools.
+Included:

 - NPM (Node Package Manager)
 - Gulp 4 (Build Pipeline)